 - The reviewer providing specific information such as the number of engagements they are specifically involved with and in what capacity.
-TSCPA staff then compares the information provided by the reviewer to the reviewer's resume on file in the AICPA system and to the reviewer firm's most recent background information to determine if those engagements were included in the firm's last peer review. - Determining the reviewers' qualifications and experience related to engagements performed under GAGAS, audits of employee benefit plans under ERISA, audits of insured depository institutions subject to FDICIA and carrying broker dealers. - If the reviewer has a license to practice as a certified public accountant in the state of Texas.
-(This may include requesting copies of their license.) - A list of continuing professional education (CPE) courses taken over a three-year period, to document the required 120 hours of CPE over 3 years and 48 CPE hours related to accounting and auditing to be obtained every three years with at least 8 hours in one year, including CPE from a qualified reviewer training course; and qualification to perform Yellow Book audit, if applicable.
-Reviewers may also be required to provide CPE certificates. - Determining whether the reviewer is a partner or manager in a firm enrolled in a practice monitoring program. - Verifying that the reviewer's firm received a pass report on its most recently completed peer review.
+TSCPA staff then compares the information provided by the reviewer to the reviewer's resume on file in the AICPA system and to the reviewer firm's most recent background information to determine if those engagements were included in the firm's last peer review. - Determining the reviewers' qualifications and experience related to engagements performed under GAGAS, audits of employee benefit plans under ERISA, audits of insured depository institutions subject to FDICIA, audits of carrying broker dealers, and examinations of service organizations (Service Organization Control [SOC] 1 and 2 engagements). - If the reviewer has a license to practice as a certified public accountant in the state of Texas.
+(This may include requesting copies of their license.) - A list of continuing professional education (CPE) courses taken over a three-year period, to document the required 120 hours of CPE over 3 years and 48 CPE hours related to accounting and auditing to be obtained every three years with at least 8 hours in one year, including CPE from a qualified reviewer training courses; and qualifications to perform Yellow Book audit, if applicable.
+Reviewers may also be required to provide CPE certificates. - Determining whether the reviewer is a partner or manager in a firm enrolled in a practice monitoring program. - Verifying that the reviewer's firm received a pass report on its most recently completed peer review. - If the reviewer has received communications relating to allegations/investigations or notifications relating to limitations/restrictions the administering entity should verify that such has been documented and AICPA staff has been informed of.

-Number of Enrolled Firms by Number of Professionals as of November 2, 2015.
+Number of Enrolled Firms by Number of Professionals as of October 31, 2016.